 Well as it turns out, LBC couldn’t maintain that rate for long.
-As of September 15, 2020, LBC has now dropped the interest rate on its high yields savings account in Canada to 1.50% on the first $500,000.
+LBC has now dropped the interest rate on its high yield savings account in Canada to 1.20% on the first $500,000.

 I have also not heard one good thing about the onboarding process to create an account with Laurentian Bank of Canada.
 Because of this and the volatility of their interest rate, LBC is not the best HISA rate in Canada.